CommittedTeam/CommitCanvas/README.md

   3. Add `commitcanvas` as a dependency for your repository

-  4. import `commitcanvas` in your file and add your own plugins, see the example [file](https://github.com/CommittedTeam/test-useful-tools/blob/master/commitcanvas_plugins.py).
+  4. import `commitcanvas` in `commitcanvas_plugins.py` and add your own plugins, see the example [file](https://github.com/CommittedTeam/test-useful-tools/blob/master/commitcanvas_plugins.py).
 Each plugin needs to be represented as its own class.
 The function name has to be `rule` and must take two arguments `(self,message)`.
 For example, let's write a new rule that requires the commit message to have at least 2 words.

   ```
   class subject_min_word_count: